lasso being thrown at runaway lungs

 Asthma control.

-Two words that for so many seem like the unattainable.
-It is something we want so badly as asthmatics and struggle to get.
-But it is something that we always need to be reaching for and trying to obtain.
-The basic definition of asthma control is not needing your rescue inhaler for symptom relief more than two times per week.
-I will note here that if you have been told by your doctor to use your rescue inhaler prior to exercise or being outside in the cold air, etc, this does not count toward the more than twice a week rule.
+2 words that for so many seem like the unattainable.
+It is something we want so badly as asthmatics, but we struggle to get it.
+But it is something we always need to reach for and strive to obtain.
+The basic definition of asthma control is not needing your rescue inhaler for symptom relief more than 2 times per week.
+I will note here that if you have been told by your doctor to use your rescue inhaler before exercise or when outside in cold air, etc., this does not count toward the more than twice a week rule.

 Asthma control tip #1: Revisit your asthma action plan often

-I am a huge proponent for asthma action plans.
-In a nutshell, an asthma action plan is a paper plan that is created with the help of your doctor.
-It has all of your asthma medications listed when to take them as well as peak flow ranges (if you track your peak flow).
+I am a huge proponent of asthma action plans.
+In a nutshell, an asthma action plan is a written plan created with your doctor's help.
+It lists all your asthma medications, when to take them, and peak flow ranges (if you track your peak flow).

-Also on your asthma action plan is specific instructions as far as what to do and what medications to increase and/or add when your asthma is starting to flare up and when to call your doctor and/or seek emergency medical treatment.
+Also on your asthma action plan are specific instructions on what to do and which medications to increase or add when your asthma is starting to flare up, and when to call your doctor and/or seek emergency medical treatment.

 Just as asthma changes over time, so will your action plan.
-Any time your medications are changed or you have new or differing symptoms you will need to have your action plan updated.
+Whenever your medications are changed or you have new or different symptoms, you will need to have your action plan updated.
 Following your asthma action plan will help keep your asthma under better control.

 Asthma control tip #2: Find the right treatments